ChangsenJiang/BIOL8706_project/Project_progress_update.md

 After that, **4255 exon loci** containing all of these 24 species were filtered using the `filterespecies_new.py` script in the script folder.
 Each of the 4255 filtered alignment files now contains only the 24 species instead of 363, and these files are placed in the `4255species_exondata_filtered` folder.

 The analysis below was based on these 4255 exon loci.
-For the **full dataset**, I would change the filter logic to "include any loci that contain two or more of these 24 species," which would result in many more loci.
+For the **full dataset**, I would change the filter logic to
+- **include any loci that contain 4 or more of these 24 selected species**

+, which would result in **14194 (in 14972)** exon loci.

 ## 2. Analysis Process (Exon)